-New development should be supported by the provision of new or improved infrastructure, together with financial contributions for the following off-site infrastructure requirements where appropriate:
+New development should be supported by the provision of new or improved infrastructure, together with financial contributions for the following off-site infrastructure requirements where it is shown that the infrastructure or financial contribution is necessary to make the development acceptable in planning terms, is directly related to the development and is fairly related in scale adn kind to the development:

-A. The provision of additional school places at Brigstock Latham's CE Primary School and secondary schools arising from the development;

-B. The provision of facilities for young people;

-C. The improvement or remodelling of sports and recreation provision in Brigstock;

-D. Subsidising the bus service for a further period;

-E. Rockingham Forest Tree planting.
+- A. The provision of additional school places at Brigstock Latham's CE Primary School and secondary schools arising from the development; - B. The provision of facilities for young people; - C. The improvement or remodelling of sports and recreation provision in Brigstock; - D. Subsidising the bus service for a further period; - E. Rockingham Forest Tree planting.